Undergraduate Course: Religion in the Roman Provinces: The Case of Christianity (ANHI10065)

-- knowledge and informed understanding of the nature of religion and religious practice in the Roman provinces;
+- demonstrate, by way of coursework and examination as required, knowledge and informed understanding of the nature of religion and religious practice in the Roman provinces;

-- an appreciation of the range of historical, literary, archaeological, architectural and art historical evidence pertinent to the question of Roman religion, and how this diversity allows us to approach topics from multiple angles;
+- demonstrate, by way of coursework and examination as required, an appreciation of the range of historical, literary, archaeological, architectural and art historical evidence pertinent to the question of Roman religion, and how this diversity allows us to approach topics from multiple angles

 |Graduate Attributes and Skills